c272/site/content/posts/code/steam-inventories-in-node.md

   A footnote on managing inventories using the Steam API.
 coverImage: /img/covers/steam-inventories.png
 url: /blog/code/steam-inventories-in-node/
+build:
+  list: never  # Hidden from lists.
 ---

+{{<notice "" "This article has been delisted from post listing pages.
+Its content remains available only through permalinks.">}}

 {{<notice "alert" "Warning: This article was written in 2018, when the Steam API for inventory management was different.
 The information here may now be outdated or incorrect.">}}

 In NodeJS, the closest you’ll get to indexing is using a dictionary with keys as the name of the object, and data as the contents.
 This is what Dr. McKay employed when he created node-steamcommunity, and is used in the function that allows you to grab the available inventories of a user, called **getUserInventoryContents()**.